devopsarr/whisparr-go/whisparr/docs/ImportListApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListImportlistSchemaRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListImportListSchemaRequest struct via the builder pattern

 ### Return type